petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 This example checks the asset category to choose whether to transition to the _Legal Review_ task or the _Content Review_ task.

-The `returnValue` variable points from the condition to a transition, and its value must match a valid transition name.
+The `returnValue` variable points from the condition to a transition, and its value must match a valid transition name[^1].
 This script looks up the asset in question, retrieves its asset category, and sets an initial `returnValue`.
 Then it checks to see if the asset has been marked with the _legal_ category.
 If not it goes through _Content Review_ (to the content-review task in the workflow), and if it does it goes through _Legal Review_ (to the legal-review task in the workflow).

+[^1]: For Liferay Portal, a valid transition name is the transition's `<name>` element value as entered in the XML file or in the source view of the Process Builder.
+For Liferay DXP, when you view the source of the definition in the Process Builder, you will instead see the value of the transition name in the transition's `<id>` element.

 ## Forks and Joins